Pluvie/current/doc/MAP.md

 map_del(&map, &key);                  // Will remove the entry { 3, 9 }.
 ```

-As you can see, the map will work with pointers.
-You will not be able to pass direct
+As you can see, the map works exclusively with pointers.
+You will not be able to pass
-keys or values to __Current__ map, e.g. you cannot do `map_get(&map, 3)`.
+direct keys or values to __Current__ map, e.g. you cannot do `map_get(&map, 3)`.

 This is because the map will just hold pointers to its real keys and values.
 With this
-usage, it is mandatory that the objects holding the keys and values will continue to
+usage, **it is mandatory that the objects holding the keys and values will continue to
-remain valid and unchanged throughout all the map lifetime.
+remain valid and unchanged throughout all the map lifetime**.

 Of course, this cannot always be the case.
 To cope with this, __Current__ map has two
 flags: `Map_Flag__Copy_Keys` and `Map_Flag__Copy_Values`.
 You can activate them, before